-&lt;sup>14 For description of the law see: http://legis.la.gov/Legis/Law.aspx?d=81034.
+14 For description of the law see: http://legis.la.gov/Legis/Law.aspx?d=81034.
+Presented to Board of Elementary and Secondary Education on March 31, 2025

 Building strong family-school partnerships is essential for effectively engaging parents and guardians throughout the life of a charter school.
 To foster these partnerships, a school can implement several strategies.
 Establishing clear communication channels is a foundational step, involving regular updates through newsletters, emails, or texts to keep parents informed about school events, academic progress, and important announcements.
 Additionally, setting up regular check-ins at the conclusion of each school quarter through parent-student meetings.